The-Bioinformatics-Group/skeletonema_sex_project/README.md

 The first one provided a list of 58 meiosis-related proteins with corresponding accession-numbers.
 These aminoacid fasta-sequences came when available from Arabidopsis Thaliana, and otherwise from Sacchaomyces Cerevisiaewere, and were downloaded from NCBI.
 These can be found here:
 /nobackup/data5/skeletonema_sex_project/blast_for_sex-genes/58athal+scere-meiosisgenes/meiosis_athal+scerv.fa
-The second one provided a list of 126 proteins with the majority connected to flagella function from a variety of species but mainly Clamydomonas reinhardtii, also with accession-numbers.
+The second one provided a list of X proteins with the majority connected to flagella function from a variety of species but mainly Clamydomonas reinhardtii, also with accession-numbers.
 These aminoacid fasta-sequences were downloaded from Uniprot.
 Next they were used as query in a tBLASTn search against the transcriptome which had been converted into a blastable database, located here:
 /nobackup/data5/skeletonema_sex_project/differential-expression-analysis/transcriptome/transcriptome-blast_db